-A Perth geoscientist who is taking science out of the classroom and turning it into a hands-on experience – particularly for remote area students – has been praised for her nomination among Saturday night’s Australian of the Year awards in Canberra.
+A Perth geoscientist who is taking science out of the classroom and turning it into a hands-on experience – particularly for remote area students – has been praised for her nomination among this year’s Australian of the Year awards in Canberra.

 Ms Suzy Urbaniak was Western Australia’s nominee in the Australian of the Year – Local Heroes award category.

 The Local Hero award acknowledges extraordinary contributions made by Australians in their local community – with Ms Urbaniak currently making significant inroads into science education in WA’s Pilbara region.

 Ms Urbaniak has established a teaching program known as the Centre of Resources Excellence (CoRE).

 CoRE encourages students to be equipped with the right skills and knowledge to take on a variety of career pathways in science and engineering, so that the classroom is treated more as a workplace where students can focus on evolving as young scientists.

 Video: Suzy Urbaniak talks about her career and the philosophy behind CoRE.

 Ms Urbaniak said that CoRE is all about turning a classroom into a room full of young scientists, rather than students learning from textbooks.